GriffithUniLibrary/research-data-management/content/2-library_resources.md

  **Preserving and Archiving Data sets**

-When organised data to be archived there are a few key areas that all repositories will need to know.
-The first element is copyright as there are different permissions required for data and data sets the are collected with external funding, this can effect how and where the data is stored and the access to it.
-In most cases this is organised prior to the data being collected but for older data sets will need to be negotiated with the funding bodies, this is done with the assistance of the GU copyright officer.
+When preparing data to be archived there are a few key areas that all repositories will need to know.
+The first element is copyright.
+There are different copyright permissions required for data and data sets that are collected with external funding, this funding can effect how and where the data is stored and the access to it.
+In most cases copyright and access for datasets is organised prior to the data being collected, but for some older data sets these permsissions will need to be negotiated with the funding bodies, these negotiation are undertaken with the assistance of the GU copyright officer.
 - For research undertaken at Griffith University, Griffith owns the copyright to the data .
 - Where there is shared ownership, you will need permissions to archive and share the data.
 Before submitting a dataset to an archive make sure you can fill out the following checklist:

+**Copyright elements**

 | Element | Notes |
 | ---- | ---- |